FactomProject/factom-docs/api/includes/_wallet-api.md

 }
 ```

-Retrieves all transactions that an address is a party to.
+Retrieves all transactions that involve a particular address.

 ### All Transactions